Register as Self-Employed

 You will need the following documents for this step:

-• 1 government-issued ID
+• 1 government-issued ID with current address

-• Photocopy of Certificate of Registration
+• Photocopy of Birth Certificate

 5. Register your Books of Accounts at your home RDO.Ensure that your Books of Accounts are stamped by the BIR with the current tax year as well as signed by the approved personnel in their RDO.